vimc/montagu/certs/production/README.md

   `certificate` in the box at the top, and hopefully a result for *Security Certificate Request* is available.

-* It is self-explanatory; the certificate is a renewal, `montagu.vaccineimpact.org` is the FQDN, it is a *production* environment, and the CSR text needs pasting at the end.
+* It is fairly self-explanatory; the certificate is a renewal, `montagu.vaccineimpact.org` is the FQDN, it is a *production* environment, and the CSR text needs pasting at the end.

 * An additional step is needed since the FQDN is not obviously Imperial.
 ICT will get in touch and ask for a CNAME tag to be added to the website, to verify to the certificate company that we own it.
-This will be of the form `<text1> CNAME <text2>".
+This will be of the form `<text1> CNAME <text2>`.

 * Login to cloudflare.com (various team members have access), and on the dashboard, vaccineimpact.org is registered under Alex's account.
 Click on that, then "DNS Settings".